-It may sound like the most obvious statement in the world but when, like me, you’re just starting out in yoga, the difference between a good and a bad teacher can be monumental.
-Having somebody to teach you the correct form for those base poses from which the more advanced asanas can be achieved later as you improve, is crucial.
-At this early stage, without the right instruction, bad habits and wrong form could stay with us unchecked until such time as another instructor happens to pick up on them and offer correction.
-Hypothetically this could be a very long time if you’re attending the same class on a weekly basis!
+It may sound obvious, but when you’re just starting out in yoga, the difference between a good and a bad teacher can be monumental.
+Having somebody teach you the correct form for base yoga poses is crucial.
+At this early stage, without the right instruction, bad habits and incorrect form could be the basis of your yoga practice which could lead to future injury.

 5 Traits of a Great Yoga Teacher